 Our results show that the DAS system is capable of recording seismogenic glacier flow and even small Alpine mass movements such as rock falls.
 Compared to seismometers on and near the glacier, the DAS system offers clear advantages, which allow us to better constrain static and dynamic properties of the glacier and its surroundings.
-A first important result is that the DAS records allow for accurate arrival time measurements despite the spatial averaging of dynamic measurements implied by the finite gauge length (Supplementary Notes 1-4 and Supplementary Figure 9).
+A first important result is that the DAS records allow for accurate arrival time measurements despite the spatial averaging of dynamic measurements implied by the finite gauge length (supplementary note and Fig. S8).
 Consequently, even though the DAS cable covered the same area as the 3 on-ice seismometers, the amount and density of recording channels improved the location quality of stick-slip events substantially.
 Furthermore, the close spacing of recording DAS channels reveal the existence of multiple reflections and critically refracted waves.
-These phases cannot be identified with sparsely spaced seismometer networks and had previously only been observed beneath the polar ice sheets (26, 32) or not at all.
+These phases cannot be identified with sparsely spaced seismometer networks and had previously only been observed beneath the polar ice sheets (26, 31) or not at all.
 Finally, the application of matched field processing to DAS data allows us to locate rock falls, and thus, to identify potentially unstable slopes.

-The advantages of the DAS system outweigh the lower SNR of individual channels along the fiber optic cable compared to our borehole seismometers in direct contact with the glacier ice.
+The advantages of the DAS system outweigh the lower SNR of individual channels along the fiber optic cable compared our borehole seismometers in direct contact with the glacier ice.
 At frequencies above 100-200 Hz, part of the low SNR can be attributed to the highly damping 2-3 m snow cover separating the fiber optic cable from the ice surface.
 Placing the cable directly on the glacier ice e.g. before winter snow fall would likely increase the quality of seismic records and mitigate variations in signal and noise amplitudes along the cable, which we attribute to snow quality and coupling variations.

 In the present study, identification of the indirect phases emitted by the stick-slip source would not have been possible without the DAS system.
-In our case, the resulting estimates of ice thickness and seismic velocities of the glacier bed substrate were subject to uncertainties resulting from a poor azimuthal sensor coverage of the source hypocenter.
-However, with longer cable segments and better sensor coverage, our measurements offer new perspectives in cryoseismology.
-Without the need of active sources, DAS measurement can characterize the subglacial environment.
+The resulting estimates of ice thickness and seismic velocities of the glacier bed substrate offer new perspectives in cryoseismology.
+Without the need of active sources, our DAS measurements characterize the subglacial environment.
 In our case, seismic velocities within the glacier bed are higher than ice as expected for a mountain glacier resting on granite bedrock.
-This is confirmed by proglacial terrain, which until recently was covered by the tongue of the Rhonegletscher (Supplementary Figure 10).
-In contrast, for the largest tide water glaciers and ice streams on Earth, whose dynamics control eustatic sea level rise (33), weak basal till layers allow for rapid basal motion of up to tens of meters per day and till layers of 100s of meters thickness are thus characteristic for fast ice stream flow (e.g. 34).
-Especially when water saturated, such till layers have low seismic velocities compared to ice and bedrock (35).
+This is confirmed by proglacial terrain, which until recently was covered by the tongue of the Rhonegletscher (Fig. S9).
+In contrast, for the largest tide water glaciers and ice streams on Earth, whose dynamics control eustatic sea level rise (32), weak basal till layers allow for rapid basal motion of up to tens of meters per day and till layers of 100s of meters thickness are thus characteristic for fast ice stream flow (e.g. 33).
+Especially when water saturated, such till layers have low seismic velocities compared to ice and bedrock (34).
 Stick-slip seismicity could thus provide important information about the basal boundary conditions of fast polar ice streams.
-The fact that stick-slip patches tend to produce repetitive events such as shown here and in previous studies (23, 26) furthermore suggests an application for monitoring: Small changes in basal seismic velocities revealed by repeating stick-slip events could help identify changes of basal resistance as a result of evolving subglacial water pressures (e.g. 36).
+The fact that stick-slip patches tend to produce repetitive events such as shown here and in previous studies (23, 26) furthermore suggests an application for monitoring: Small changes in basal seismic velocities revealed by repeating stick-slip events could help identify changes of basal resistance as a result of evolving subglacial water pressures (e.g. 35).